A Look at Each Vaccine: Diphtheria, Tetanus and Pertussis Vaccines

 The DTaP and Tdap vaccines both protect against three bacterial infections: diphtheria, tetanus and pertussis, whereas the Td vaccine only protects against diphtheria and tetanus.
 In addition, the vaccines vary in terms of who should receive them and the quantities of vaccine proteins they contain:

 - DTaP: The DTaP vaccine is given to infants and young children in a series of five shots ─ at 2 months, 4 months, 6 months, 15 to 18 months, and again at 4 to 6 years of age.

 - Tdap: The Tdap vaccine is different from the DTaP vaccine because it contains lesser quantities of diphtheria and pertussis proteins.
 For this reason, Tdap is much less likely than DTaP to cause side effects such as pain, redness and tenderness in adolescents and adults.
 The Tdap vaccine is recommended for most people 11 years and older who have not previously received it.
 People due for a tetanus booster and those with a wound that warrants tetanus vaccination can get Tdap or Td vaccine.

 - Td: The Td vaccine is the one people commonly think of when they think of getting their tetanus booster.
 Like Tdap, it contains lesser quantities of diphtheria protein to reduce the occurrence of side effects in adults.
-It was once recommended that adults get this vaccine every 10 years.
-Current recommendations for adults are to replace their next dose of Td with the Tdap vaccine if they have not already had it.
-It is possible that the Td version may eventually be replaced with Tdap for the 10-year booster doses.
+Adults should get a dose of Tdap or Td every 10 years as well as if they have a wound that warrants tetanus vaccination.

 How is the diphtheria vaccine made?